4W4I5/Semester-7-Notes/PDC/Finals Prep/Finals Prep Notes.md

 > [!WARNING]
 > MATHJAX does not render on github mobile, view the notes for lecture 8 on the browser to see the formulae
+> Chapters 9, 12 are low-effort notes.
+Did not bother much with clear formatting

 ---